sylvansun/SNN-image-generation/readme.md

 The contributions of this project are as follows:
-- We compared various types of Generators and Discriminators in the GAN framework, and found that the SNN-based Generator
+- We compared various types of Generators and Discriminators in the GAN framework, and found that the SNN-based Generator can generate images comparable to the ones generated ANN-based Generator.

 ## Installation